GENES, to know – or not to know . . .

 Many disease conditions progress quietly and undetected for years.
 Poor diet and lifestyle choices can create mild biochemical imbalances that our bodies adapt to and for a while compensate for.
 It can be many years before a threshold is breached and overt symptoms or end-stage pathology makes itself felt.
 This is where Functional Medicine can be such an asset in terms of prevention, rooting out and identifying upstream, early stages of imbalance before it manifests as pathology and becomes a diagnosis, which can be much harder to reverse.

-So when clients arrive armed with a genetic test result, my approach stems from a training in the Functional Medicine model, and involves a protocol of 3 stages that will be tailored to that individual, based on the information supplied by them completing a health & nutrition questionnaire, their genetic profile, and on further discussions during the initial consultation.
+So when clients arrive in clinic armed with a genetic test result, my approach stems from a training in the Functional Medicine model, and involves a protocol of 3 stages that will be tailored to that individual, based on information supplied by them completing a health & nutrition questionnaire, their genetic profile, and further discussions during the consultation.

 Stage one involves looking at some basics, their foundational lifestyle factors that represent the starting point for everyone: balancing their dietary macronutrients, (carbohydrate, fats, proteins); a look at the individual’s sleep hygiene; as well as activity levels.
 These are foundational factors that need to be in place for everyone, regardless of what fine-tuning may be necessary for an individual’s genetic predispositions.

 The second stage may involve some functional testing, again – led by what is revealed in the person’s questionnaire and ‘discovery’ during the first consultation.
 I may suspect hormone imbalance or gut microbiome imbalance and want to test to confirm if this is a contributory factor.
 If the published literature relating to their ‘disease predisposition’ cites nutritional deficiencies as a mitigating factor in the development of that disease, this is something I can test the individual for.
 Or I may suspect nutritional insufficiencies being caused at the micronutrient level, due to their unavoidable lifestyle factors.
 This can be fairly critical as micronutrients control and regulate a lot of our physiology as well as gene expression.
 Micronutrients like vitamins and minerals can also be tested via urine analysis, because what we eat is not always reflected in what we absorb.
-We are not all one size and ‘average’ and factors in our lifestyle – sometimes unavoidable – can result in higher use of, and need for certain micronutrients, leading to their depletion and insufficiency.
+We are not all one size and ‘average’ and factors in our lifestyle – sometimes unavoidable – can result in higher use of, and therefore higher need of certain micronutrients.
 So this testing can confirm if any insufficiencies exist before dietary changes are advised.

 Getting the first 2 tiers in order is essential before addressing the third.
 Perhaps the person’s genetic report has revealed a higher risk for a certain health condition, so understanding the upstream root causes that are commonly involved in such a condition developing, can translate into preventative measures, dietary manipulations, and the use of targeted nutrients to mitigate that direction of flow.